-As Catherine Mowry LaCugna explains in her introduction to God For Us, the Trinity is a doctrine that most people "consent to in theory but have little need for in the practice of Christian faith” (Catherine Mowry LaCugna, God For Us, p. ix).
+As Catherine Mowry LaCugna explains in her introduction to God For Us, the Trinity is a doctrine that most people “consent to in theory but have little need for in the practice of Christian faith” (Catherine Mowry LaCugna, God For Us, p. ix).

-LaCugna continues, "On the one hand, the doctrine of the Trinity is supposed to be the center of faith.
-On the other hand, as Karl Rahner [one of the most influential theologians of the 20th century] once remarked, one could dispense with the doctrine of the Trinity as false and the major part of religious literature could well remain virtually unchanged."2
+LaCugna continues, “On the one hand, the doctrine of the Trinity is supposed to be the center of faith.
+On the other hand, as Karl Rahner [one of the most influential theologians of the 20th century] once remarked, one could dispense with the doctrine of the Trinity as false and the major part of religious literature could well remain virtually unchanged” (ibid., p.
+6).

 Does it make any difference?

 And no wonder.
 The doctrine is hard to understand, and most discussions about it are…well… boring.
 For the average Christian, the kind of people who have families to feed, jobs to get to, and lives to live, what difference does an ancient doctrine make anyway?
 God is God, isn’t he?
 Isn’t that enough?
 If he happens to be Father, Son and Spirit instead of just Father, well, fine, but that doesn’t really change anything from our end, does it?